 - Right to rectification (‘correct your personal information’): if your personal information is inaccurate or incomplete, the right to ask us to rectify or complete your personal information.

-- Withdrawal of Consent: the right to withdraw your consent to the processing of your personal information at any time; for instance, after you consented to keeping you informed about our Services, you have the right to withdraw this consent at any time.
+- Withdrawal of Consent: the right to withdraw your consent to the processing of your personal information at any time; for instance, after you consented to us keeping you informed about our Services, you have the right to withdraw this consent at any time.
 Withdrawal of your consent will not affect the lawfulness of the processing of your personal data prior to the withdrawal.

-To exercise your rights and/or for any other questions about the handling of your personal information, we refer you to the 'HOW YOU CAN CONTACT US' section below.
+To exercise your rights (if applicable) and/or for any other questions about the handling of your personal information, we refer you to the “How you can contact us” section below.

-If you feel we are unresponsive or disagree with our data privacy practices, you can also file a complaint with your national Data Protection Authority.
+If you feel we are unresponsive or disagree with our data privacy practices, you can also file a complaint with your local Data Protection Authority.

 Cookies or similar techniques (referred to collectively as “Cookies”) are small text files or pixels, which might be stored on your computer or mobile device.
 Cookies may be necessary to facilitate website browsing and making it more user-friendly.
-Third party Cookies may collect information to analyze personal browsing behavior.
+Cookies may also collect information to analyze personal browsing behavior.

-- Necessary Cookies - these mandatory Cookies are needed for our websites to function properly.
+- Strictly Necessary Cookies - these mandatory Cookies are needed for our websites to function properly.